ParallelMaths/parallel/pages/10-15-optical-illusions.md

 How many different line-ups are possible?

 * [ ] 24
-* [x] 36
+* [ ] 36
 * [ ] 60
-* [ ] 72
+* [x] 72
 * [ ] 120
 {.col-5}

 ^^^ hint id=5_1 marks=2
-There are only 6 ways to arrange the brothers and sisters that keeps the brothers apart.
+There are only 6 ways to arrange the brothers and sisters that keep the brothers apart.
 Now the challenge is to work out how many ways you can position the brothers and sisters within each arrangement.

 B, S, B, S, S
 B, S, S, B, S